Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: METHOD

 After the pre-instruction, we asked the participants to practice using a driving simulator, such as manual driving, turning the ADS ON/OFF, and take-over.

-We conducted the main experiment after the participants fully understood how to use the driving simulator.
-Each participant experienced the 14 driving scenarios listed in Table~\ref{table:Scenario} and was requested to relax and look ahead during automated driving (no subtasks were requested).
-Moreover, the participants were required to respond to the RtI when issued.
-After each scenario, we asked the participants to complete the questionnaire, as shown in Table~\ref{tab:QA_questionnaire}.
+The main experiment was conducted after the participants fully understood how to use the driving simulator.
+Each participant experienced the 14 driving scenarios listed in Table~\ref{table:Scenario} and was requested to relax and look ahead during automated driving (subtask was not requested).
+Furthermore, participants were required to respond to the RtI when it was issued.

-After the driving experiment, we conducted a comprehension test (see Section~\ref{sec:post-test}) on the system limitations of the ADS.
+After the driving experiment, a comprehension test regarding the ADS system limitations (see Section~\ref{sec:post-test}) was conducted.